JSS University Mysore 2025

 Explanation:

-ELISA (Enzyme-Linked Immunosorbent Assay) is a commonly used biochemical assay that utilizes a substrate that can be converted into a coloured product by an enzymatic reaction.
+ELISA (Enzyme-Linked Immunosorbent Assay) is a commonly used biochemical assay that utilises a substrate that can be converted into a coloured product by an enzymatic reaction.
 In ELISA, the substrate is usually a chromogenic compound that is linked to an enzyme, such as horseradish peroxidase (HRP) or alkaline phosphatase (AP).

 Hence, the correct answer is option 3) A substrate that gets converted into a colored product.